Stocks Bounce After Extended Selloff

 Continue Reading Below

-The Dow Jones Industrial Average added 91 points, or 0.4%, to 21794 shortly after the opening bell.
-The S&P 500 gained 0.5%, and the Nasdaq Composite climbed 0.6%.
-The Stoxx Europe 600 rose 0.7%, buoyed by gains in mining shares.
+U.S. futures pointed to a 0.3% opening gain for the Dow Jones Industrial Average, while the Stoxx Europe 600 rose 0.6%, buoyed by gains in mining shares.
 Stock markets in the Asia-Pacific region mostly pushed higher.

 The moves follow the largest two-week decline for the Dow and the S&P 500 this year, as a combination of disappointing corporate results, geopolitical tensions and investor concerns over the fate of the White House's policy agenda jolted markets.